Subgame-perfect equilibrium strategies for time-inconsistent recursive stochastic control problems: Introduction

 \section{Introduction}

 In this paper, we study time\:\!-inconsistent recursive stochastic control problems where the notion of optimality is defined by means of subgame\:\!-perfect equilibrium.
+In recent years, there has been increasing attention to time-inconsistent control problems, especially for their applicability to mathematical finance and economics.
+Time\:\!-inconsistency means that the Bellman’s principle of optimality does not hold.
+In practise, a restriction of an optimal control for a specific initial pair on a later time interval might not be optimal for that corresponding initial pair.
+This happens, for instance, in dynamic utility maximization problems for investment-consumption strategies under non-exponential discounting.
+To handle that problem in a time\:\!-consisting way, we need to introduce a different concept of solutions instead of the classical one.
+One of the main approaches to dealing with time\:\!-inconsistency is to find equilibrium controls, which are within a game theoretic framework.

-In a continuous-time setting, such controls have been introduced in~\cite{ekelandlazrak06} and~\cite{ekelandpirvu08}, later completed in~\cite{ekelandmbodjipirvu12}, and can be thought of as ``infinitesimally optimal via spike variation'': i.e., they are optimal with respect to a penalty represented by deviations during an infinitesimal amount of time.
+In a continuous-time setting, such controls have been rigorously introduced in~\cite{ekelandlazrak06} and~\cite{ekelandpirvu08}, later completed in~\cite{ekelandmbodjipirvu12}, and can be thought of as ``infinitesimally optimal via spike variation'': i.e., they are optimal with respect to a penalty represented by deviations during an infinitesimal amount of time.

-In particular, in~\cite{ekelandpirvu08}, the authors apply the classical (Pontryagin) maximum principle theory of~\cite{yongzhou99} to deal with the linear Merton portfolio management problem in the context of pseudo\:\!-exponential actualization, introducing the concept of subgame\:\!-perfect equilibrium policy as a notion to ensure the time\:\!-consistency of the portfolio strategy---possibly not unique.
-They arrive at equivalent formulations in terms of ODEs and integral equations due to the special form of discounting.
+In particular, in~\cite{ekelandpirvu08}, the authors apply the classical maximum principle theory of~\cite{yongzhou99} to deal with the linear Merton portfolio management problem in the context of pseudo\:\!-exponential actualization, introducing the concept of subgame\:\!-perfect equilibrium policy as a notion to ensure the time\:\!-consistency of the portfolio strategy---possibly not unique.
+They arrive at equivalent formulations in terms of PDEs, or even ODEs, and integral equations due to the special form of discounting.

 The first aim of this paper is to perform similar operations for a more general control problem in the context of recursive utilities and we apply our results to the financial sphere.
 The approach followed in our work is inspired by~\cite{ekelandpirvu08} and~\cite{hu17} and relies on the stochastic maximum principle; see also~\cite{peng90},~\cite{peng93} and~\cite{brianddelyonhupardouxstoica03}.
 We adapt the classical spike variation technique to obtain a characterization of closed-loop equilibrium strategies in terms of a generalized Hamiltonian function $\HH$ defined through a pair of backward stochastic differential equations (BSDEs).
 Our generalized Hamiltonian function, compared with the classical one, contains the driver coefficient of the recursive utility (which has more variables than its analogue in the classical case) and involves a second-order stochastic process.